mohammadeunus/mohammadeunus/README.md

 ###

-- 🌱 Looking for internship
+- 🌱 Looking for internship in nodejs, django, dataAnalyst or java based framework
 - 🥅 2022 Goals: Contribute in Open Source projects